KrisKendel/QML-challenge/readme.md

-Practice challenge.
 Simple Movie browser in QML